franleplant/nosleepjavascript-blog/content/blog/tailwindcss-experience/index.md

 date: "2021-04-18"
 author: franleplant
 description:
-  "My blog has been long overdue to some aesthetic love and I decided to give Tailwind a run for its money.
+  "My blog has been long overdue for some aesthetic love and I decided to give Tailwind a run for its money.
 This is my experience."
 tags:
   - tailwindcss